 Her extensive knowledge base allows Angela to keep her clients informed while offering a deeper level of preparedness.
 Angela understands that your home may be your most valuable and personal asset and that it should be handled with immense care.
 It is extremely beneficial to partner with a real estate professional who can provide solid guidance based on each person’s unique circumstances.
 Angela is more than willing to walk you through each step of your real estate journey no matter your situation and circumstance.

 Find a Mortgage Broker Experienced in Complex Situations

-Finding a mortgage broker with knowledge and experience to handle complex situations is just as important.
+Finding a mortgage broker with the knowledge and experience to handle complex situations is just as important.
 Brian Quigley, Founder of Beacon Lending in Denver, Colorado, also possesses the RCS-D™ designation.
 With nearly 20 years of experience in the mortgage industry, Brian is excellent at finding solutions in convoluted situations.

 While proficient in all types of mortgage financing, Brian is familiar with divorce, bankruptcy, foreclosure, and how to navigate to a lending solution after such a life event.
-Becoming a Real Estate Collaboration Specialist for Divorce is rewarding to him because every party is looking for a solution and to be on the helping side of that matters.
+Becoming a Real Estate Collaboration Specialist for Divorce is rewarding to him because every party is looking for a solution and to be on the helping side of that matter.
 Brian understands the frustrations and questions you may have while steering through this complex stage in your life and, like Angela, is more than willing to meet you where you at in your journey.

 When working with clients, their first step is to meet with divorcing homeowners to explore their options based on the homeowner’s personal circumstances.
-Angela and Brian want to make sure their clients can make informed decisions surrounding their joint property while also educating on potential issues with the home and mortgage.
+Angela and Brian want to make sure their clients can make informed decisions surrounding their joint property while also educating them on potential issues with the home and mortgage.

 Common money mistakes in divorce